LabConnect-RCOS/LabConnect-Backend/docs/database_docs/phase1_sunny.md

 Database stores contact_links:
 * contact link: the particular link used to contact someone, or group of people, or something.
 * contact type: the type of contact information: email, phone number, website
+* key: contact link, contact type

 --------
 These entities will likely not receive a table representation (due to being eliminated after normalization).
 They feel like merely formalities.
+But these entities will still be included in the diagram.

 Database stores courses:
 * course_code: a code for the course. (i.e. CSCI 4380) This is the key.